BritWallace/Scrabble-Score/README.md

 ## Contact Me

-_Let us know if you run into any issues or have questions, ideas, or concerns:_
+Let us know if you run into any issues or have questions, ideas, or concerns: britwallace888@gmail.com or nconn34@gmail.com
-_britwallace888@gmail.com or nconn34@gmail.com_

 ## License

-Copyright (c) _February/7/2022_ _Brit Wallace, Nathan Conn, Christen Weston, and Amber Wilwand._
+Copyright (c) 2022 _Brit Wallace, Nathan Conn, Christen Weston, and Amber Wilwand.